Home

-Hanneke Benade has an enduring quietness about her.
-Like a clear pool in a hidden mountain kloof she calmly and quietly reflects the world around her.
-Her observations of the people that share her world are usually exquisitely rendered in pastel, which she has translated into print with these sublime images of a young woman.
-Her application of the drawing materials on the plates has resulted in an almost powdery feeling that one gets from chalk pastels.
-Hanneke Benade's figures seem contained and content but on closer examination reveal an underlying tautness and tension.
-She offers little in the way of interpretation and as a viewer one is forced to examine the images in terms of ones own references.
+Hanneke Benadé has an enduring quietness about her.
+Like a clear pool in a hidden mountain kloof, she calmly and quietly reflects the world around her.
+Her observations of the people that share her world are exquisitely rendered in pastel, which she has translated into print with these sublime images.
+Her application of drawing materials on the plates has resulted in an almost powdery feeling that one gets from chalk pastels.
+Hanneke Benadé's figures seem contained and content but on closer examination reveal an underlying tautness and tension.
+She offers little in the way of interpretation and as a viewer, one is forced to examine the images in terms of one's own references.
 Her work is particularly female, confident and at times subversive.

 Artists from A to L